scality/bert-e/bert_e/docs/USER_DOC.md

 Following here a couple of scenarios of queue state and the behavior we can expect from Bert-E.

+> On all the scenarios below PR #42 will be the first to enter the queue, followed by PR #43 and PR #44.
+Bert-E will always sort the queue table view by order in which each PR got queued, the first line will be the first PR that got in, and the latest PR will be at the end.

 ### Scenario 1

 | PR/Branches |        q/1.0       |        q/2.0       |        q/3.0       |